 Steps to Graduation

 - Submit a graduation application.
-Log into your Student Information System (SIS) on or before the last date of exams for the semester you plan to graduate in, see Semester Calendar for dates.
+Submit a graduation application.
+Log into your Student Information System (SIS) on or before the first Friday in the semester you plan to graduate, see Semester Calendar for dates.
 Students who are pursuing multiple degrees (Bachelors, Masters, Certificates) will need to apply to graduate for each degree separately.

 - Undergraduate students should submit an application upon reaching 90 completed hours with at least 20 credits at UM-Flint.

 - Graduate students will need to submit an application for graduation.
 Please check with your academic advisor to find out when to apply.

 - Submitting the application on or before the last day of final exams for the semester you plan to graduate in, see Semester Calendar for dates. assures a student’s inclusion in the commencement program booklet, commencement emails, official university graduation publications, Maize and Blue consideration, and honors recognition.

 - Run a degree evaluation through your SIS account and make an appointment with your advisor.
 We STRONGLY recommend students review their progress on a regular basis with their advisor.

 - Complete the First Destination Survey.
 This survey is administered to all graduates from the university and information obtained adds measurable value to the university.
 For questions regarding the survey, contact the Career Center.